This is my original Appalachian Trail journal from 2001 (Edited for grammar).

 I simply followed the relatively flat ridge for the rest of the afternoon, over much terrain that I had done before.

 I saw a porcupine at dusk!
 It turned defensively toward me and raised its hundreds of sharp quills like the hair of a cat.
 Needless to say, I gave it a wide berth, thankful to have seen one.
 It was just about dark when I got here for the night.
-OLD
+Life is good.

 “Here for the night” was the Gateway Motel at Wind Gap.
 The motel was basically right on the trail, and apparently I was ashamed to admit I was staying under a roof again on this night.
 Pushing for the motel gave me the motivation to put in a 20-mile day, and I arrived after sunset.